Ricci iteration on homogeneous spaces: Introduction

 As we find in this article, in the non-K\"ahler setting the Ricci iteration exhibits new types of behavior as compared to the K\"ahler setting.
 For instance, solutions to~\eqref{RIEq} may not exist for all $i\in\NN$.
 In addition, existence (and hence convergence) may fail even when $M$ admits a homogeneous Einstein metric.
 Finally, and perhaps surprisingly, we construct the first non-trivial {\it ancient Ricci iterations}.
 These are sequences of Riemannian metrics $\{g_1,g_0,g_{-1},g_{-2},\ldots\}$ such that

-Thus, on the Riemannian manifold $(M,g_1)$, the ``time-reversed" Ricci iteration
+Thus, on the Riemannian manifold $(M,g_1)$, the time-reversed Ricci iteration

 exists.
-As far as we are aware, these are the first nontrivial examples in the literature of Riemannian metrics to which the Ricci operator can be applied infinitely many times, answering questions posed in~\cite{R08}.
+These provide examples of Riemannian metrics to which the Ricci operator can be applied infinitely many times, answering questions posed in~\cite{R08}.
 We find such metrics in dimensions as low as~6.

-To put ancient Ricci iterations in perspective, as explained in \cite[\S3]{R08}, the Ricci iteration \eqref{RIEq} can be thought of as the backward Euler discretization of the Ricci flow, and hence one may expect good analytical properties for it.
+To put ancient Ricci iterations in perspective, as explained in \cite[\S3]{R08}, the Ricci iteration \eqref{RIEq} can be thought of as the backward Euler discretization of the normalized Ricci flow, and hence one may expect good analytical properties for it.
 On the other hand, in doing the reverse procedure, i.e., iterating the Ricci operator, one typically loses two derivatives in each step.
 What is more, the Ricci operator can only be iterated as long as positivity is preserved.
 Therefore, at least from the analytical point of view, it seems unlikely that such ancient iterations should exist.
 We show they are closely tied to the geometry, exist in tandem with ancient solutions of the Ricci flow constructed by Buzano~\cite{MB14}, and exhibit a relative compactness property similar to that of the Ricci iteration.
 In some cases, they emerge from one Einstein metric as $i\ra-\infty$ and converge to a second Einstein metric as $i\ra\infty$.
 In other cases, they emerge from a collapsed Einstein limit $G/K$ where $H\subsetneq K \subsetneq G$ as $i\ra-\infty$ and converge to an Einstein metric as $i\ra\infty$.
 We find examples of the latter phenomenon starting in dimension~7.

 One of the reasons the Ricci iteration is relatively well-understood in the K\"ahler setting is that the prescribed Ricci curvature equation reduces in that setting to a complex Monge--Amp\`ere equation.
 The existence and uniqueness are then given by the Calabi--Yau theorem~\cite{Calabi,Yau}.
 More precisely, there always exist unique \K metrics solving~\eqref{RIEq} for $i\in\NN$, provided that $g_1$, and hence each $g_i$, represents ($2\pi$ times) the first Chern class.
 The first result on the Ricci iteration established smooth convergence to a \KE metric under some symmetry assumptions~\cite[Theorem 3.3]{R08} that turn out to hold in a number of interesting cases \cite{CS,CS2,CW,CPS}.
 A conjecture stipulates that the Ricci iteration should in fact always converge in an appropriate sense to a K\"ahler--Einstein metric when one exists~\cite [Conjecture 3.2]{R08}.
 Recent progress in this direction is due to~\cite [Theorem~A]{BBEGZ}, \cite[Corollary 3.10]{DR}.